ooixs/webforum/README.md

+## The following is a placeholder README, the instructions to start the app will be done up soon.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.